Anthony Arkwright

 Anthony Arkwright is a convicted British spree killer who, over the course of 56 hours in August 1988, murdered three people in Wath-upon-Dearne, South Yorkshire.
 Arkwright is also suspected of murdering a fourth person during his killing spree, the charge of which Arkwright's trial judge ordered to lie on file.
 Arkwright was 21 years old at the time of the killings and was 22 when he was convicted, making him the youngest person in the UK to be subject to a whole-life order.
-He is currently still serving a whole-life tariff.

 Background

 Anthony Arkwright was born in the mining community of Wath-upon-Dearne, in what was then the West Riding of Yorkshire.
 He is one of five siblings who were abandoned by their mother at an early age; his father was a miner.
 Arkwright spent most of his childhood in care homes and performed badly at school, drifting into a life of crime and a sentence in a borstal.
 Rumours persisted that he was the product of an incestuous relationship between his mother and his grandfather.
 By the time he was 21, Arkwright was working for scrap merchants in Mexborough, South Yorkshire, but he was sacked on 26 August 1988 for a poor attendance record.
 It was after this sacking that the 56-hour killing spree began.